Event Planning during the Covid-19 Era

 ◦ We also prefer equipment that is made with natural processes, using the least possible chemical ingredients – such as our glass plates which have the natural glass color and are made of recycled glass.

 ◦ Whenever possible, we prefer to pay a little extra and give jobs to people within our country, especially those who revive traditional techniques that have eclipsed in our time.
-We also prefer working within the country as we reduce our carbon footstep and push for growth in our country, which we love so deeply.
-An example of this is our new collection of hand-tie-died with natural colors, eco-cotton napkins, made by an artist we collaborate with within Greece.
+We also prefer working within Greece as we reduce our carbon footstep and push for growth in the country, which we love so deeply.
+An example of this is our new collection of hand-tie-died with natural colors, eco-cotton napkins, made by an artist we collaborate with in the suburbs of Athens.
 We are proud to say our production process is slow, ethical and considered.

 ◦ We also like to buy vintage, for our events, interior projects & store.
 There is character in age, and the act of reusing and repurposing items with history is unique in itself.

 ◦ When we design events, we not only take into consideration, but we are inspired by the surrounding environment and try to accentuate its beautiful characteristics with our style, rather than build over them.
 We have been doing this since the beginning of our business, as it is truly part of our style - but it is also cost effective for our clients, and a sustainable move as we avoid the production of custom décor that might never be reused.